bridge information

 World Guide #14-26-03

-Crossing a mud flat of the Patoka River and constructed with a Smith type #4 truss, this 173 foot long structure was built by W.T.
-Washer in 1877 and was bypassed in 1976.
-Repaired in 1997, the Wheeling bridge is closed to traffic.
+Crossing a mud flat of the Patoka River and constructed with a Smith type #4 truss, this 173-foot long structure was built by W.T.
+Washer in 1877 and bypassed in 1976.
+The Wheeling Bridge was repaired in 1997, but is closed to traffic.

 Gibson County originally had six (6) covered bridges.
 Today it has two (2) remaining.